 The Graduate Affairs Committee (GAC) will appoint an Interim Advisory Committee (IAC) for each new PhD student before the beginning of the first term in residence.
 The committee shall consist of two or three Department of Biology faculty members, including at least one faculty member who is familiar with the requirements of the student's intended area of study.
-Each student is affiliated with one of four research institutes (IE2, IMB, INGP, OIMB), and the committee includes at least one faculty member from the student's admitting institute.
-At the discretion of the Graduate Affairs Committee, special committees can be assembled for students whose interests span institute boundaries (e.g., tracks within CDB including Evo-Devo, Neuro-Dev, etc).
-A meeting between the student and the Interim Advisory Committee will occur before registration for the first term, typically during orientation week.
+Each student is affiliated with one of four research institutes (IE, IMB, INGP, OIMB), and the committee includes at least one faculty member from the student's admitting institute.
+At the discretion of the Graduate Affairs Committee, special committees can be assembled for students whose interests span institute boundaries.
+A meeting between the student and the Interim Advisory Committee will occur before registration for the first term, typically before or during orientation week.
 The student will be notified of the makeup of the committee and of the meeting arrangements as soon as possible after arrival on campus.